FarronF/limerick-council-meetings/meetings/2024/12/06-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 6th November 2024.md

 Municipal Allocation for 2025, an increase of €189,500 on the 2024 GMA amount of

 €1,463,000.
-She stated that the total amount assigned to the Municipal District of Newcastle--- 2
+She stated that the total amount assigned to the Municipal District of Newcastle
+---
+2

 West is €280,800 as follows which represents an increase of €10,800 one 2024 allocation of